Room-11/cv-pls.com/chatroom_pact.md

  2. [Format your code](http://chat.stackoverflow.com/faq#formatting) when asking for help.
  3. Be respectful toward everyone you engage.
  4. Extend charity outward to the SO community; if you get help, then help someone else.
- 5. Greet with "good morning" (or other non day-time based greeting) regardless of your local time.
+ 5. Greet with *"good morning"* (or other non day-time based greeting) regardless of your local time.
 See [UGT](http://www.total-knowledge.com/~ilya/mips/ugt.html).
- 6. GIFs or large images, should be un-markdowned before edit time expires.
-Append `?x` to file extension.
+ 6. *Large* images (includes GIFs), should be un-markdowned by appending `?x` to file extension.

 ### Chatroom Don'ts :
  1. Dump a link to your SO question (spamming).
  2. Randomly ping people.
 Particularly, don't ping many people at once (usually you're just being nice, but it's annoying).
- 3. Ask to ask a question.
-"I have a problem, can anyone help?!"
+ 3. Ask to ask a question. *"I have a problem, can anyone help?!"*
  4. Repeat the same question.
 Every 30 seconds, since no-one replied to you yet!
  5. Star messages that are too specific to understand in general context, or random messages without interest.
  6. Ignore the "Chatroom Don'ts".